amirbrd/website/content/author/admin/_index.md

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
 organizations = [ { name = "Massachusetts Institute of Technology", url="https://www.its.mit.edu/team"}
-#, {name = "The Hebrew Uni of Jerusalem", url = "https://bschool-en.huji.ac.il/amir-brudner" }
+#, {name = "The Hebrew University of Jerusalem", url = "https://bschool-en.huji.ac.il/amir-brudner" }
 ]

 # Short bio (displayed in user profile at end of posts)